When An Illinois Court Can Order Child Support

 Annulment (declaration of invalidity of marriage) – An annulment renders a marriage void.
 However, child support can still be ordered, just like in divorce or legal separation, for children born from the union.

 Custody order – Several factors are used to determine custody, but most important is the best interests of the child.
-In terms of child support, the amount that the non-custodial parent is required to pay in child support is determined based on the non-custodial parent's income.
+The parent who has primary custody will receive child support.
 Therefore, child support and custody issues are often intertwined.

 Paternity proceeding (under the Parentage Act) - The Illinois Parentage Act of 1984 covers actions to establish parentage or paternity.
 Paternity must be established before child support can be ordered.
 The amount of child support is the same in cases where the parents were never married as it is in cases of divorce, legal separation or annulment.

 Orders of protection – The Illinois Domestic Violence Act protects victims of domestic violence from abusers (whether family members, spouses, boyfriend or girlfriend, parents of victim's children or roommates).
 An order for protection not only protects the victim from the abuser by prohibiting threats and abuse but also can require support payments for minor children living with the victim.

 DCFS – As the Illinois Children and Family Services Act states, the law creates "a Department of Children and Family Services to provide social services to children and their families, to operate children's institutions..." and the child welfare services "do not release the parent or guardian from responsibility to provide for the financial support of their children."
 DCFS helps parents enforce their child support orders.